-Here’s a luscious vegan French toast casserole that will delight your friends and family as a year-round weekend brunch treat.
+Here’s a luscious vegan French toast casserole, bursting with the luscious flavors of blueberries, bananas, and pralines, that will delight your friends and family as a year-round weekend brunch treat.

-I was delighted to learn that the Catskill Animal Sanctuary, a place I enjoy visiting, had come out with a vegan cookbook all its own.
+I was delighted to learn that Catskill Animal Sanctuary, a place I’ve enjoyed visiting, had come out with a vegan cookbook all its own.
 If you’re an animal lover, a committed vegan, or someone who needs a push in the right direction, I highly recommend a visit if you live in or will be traveling to New York’s Hudson Valley.

 A few words from founder Kathy Stevens and visitor information follow this yummy recipe for vegan French toast casserole from Compassionate Cuisine by chefs Linda Soper-Kolton and Sara Boan.